Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 Pitfall #1: The "Copy-Paste" RFP

-We can spot these instantly—requirements copied from a previous RFP that don't match the current need.
+These are easy to spot—requirements copied from a previous RFP that don't match the current need.
 Example: An RFP for marketing automation that still includes requirements for "mainframe compatibility" from a previous IT RFP.

 Pitfall #2: Evaluation Criteria Mismatch